Thinkmill/manypkg/README.md

 ### Root has devDependencies

-In the root `package.json` of a multi-package repository, whether a dependency is in `devDependencies` or `dependencies` does not make a difference.
+In the root `package.json` of a monorepo, whether a dependency is in `devDependencies` or `dependencies` does not make a difference.
 To avoid confusion as to where a root dependency should go, all dependencies should go in `dependencies`.

 #### How it's fixed